-I’d also suggest a few dry runs (literally) without the ink pad to refine your technique before you try taking ink paw prints.
+I’d also suggest doing a few dry runs (literally) without the ink pad to refine your technique before you try taking ink paw prints.
 This helped us figure out the positioning and what worked best for the dogs before risking the ink pads.
 Hubs gave poor sweet Oli a sling assist to ensure he was comfortable and steady with a lifted front paw.
 Humphrey did best with a trick and treat distraction.

-With the exception of the demo photo taken for the collage below, Humphrey’s prints were taken with him seated and both of us in front of him.
+With the exception of the demo photos taken for the collage in the instructions below, Humphrey’s prints were taken with him seated and both of us in front of him.
 My husband had him shake, and I gently guided the returning paw onto the waiting pad on the floor while he received his treat.
 Excellent distraction!
 Humphrey dislikes having his paws handled, but this worked very well for him and for us.
 Sorry – no action photos as it was all hands on the job!

 Supplies and Materials